Hope Spivey

 Theresa Hope Spivey (born July 27, 1971) is a former gymnast.
 While at Georgia, she won the Honda-Broderick Award as the nation's top female gymnast in 1991.
 She currently resides in the Valdosta, GA area where she owns a gym.
 She competed for the United States national team at the 1988 Summer Olympics.
-She was inducted into the Georgia Sports Hall of Fame in Feb.
+She was inducted into the University of Georgia Circle of Honor in 2007 and the Georgia Sports Hall of Fame in Feb.
 2015.